Analysis of the SiMPL method for density-based topology optimization: Deriving SiMPL

 We can readily show that the set of functions $L^1_{[0,1]}(\Omega)$ is uniformly integrable.
 Then by the Dunford--Pettis theorem \cite[Theorem~2.4.5]{attouch2014variational}, $L^1_{[0,1]}(\Omega)$ is weakly sequentially compact in $L^1(\Omega)$.
 The same conclusion can be made for $\mathcal{C}$ in the hypothesis.

 Let $\{q_k\} \subset \mathcal{C}$ be a minimizing sequence of $J$.
 Weak sequential compactness implies that the sequence $\{q_k\}$ admits a subsequence that is $L^1(\Omega)$-weakly convergent to some $\overline{q} \in \mathcal{C}$.
 Moreover, by \Cref{lem:fermi-dirac}, $J$ is weakly lower semicontinuous and $L^1(\Omega)$-strongly convex.
 Thus, we can use \cite[Theorem~3.2.1]{attouch2014variational} and strong convexity to deduce that $\overline{q}$ is the unique optimal solution. \end{proof}

-\subsection{A Primal-Dual Update Rule}
+\subsection{A primal-dual update rule}

 Let us recall the update rule for the projected gradient descent method with step size $\alpha > 0$.
 Beginning from an initial guess $\rho_0 \in L^2_{[0,1]}(\Omega)$, this method constructs a minimizing sequence of design densities by optimizing a penalized first-order approximation of $F$ at each previous iteration: